 We love to see your creations!
 Tag @Cookswithcocktails if you post a picture of this recipe on INSTAGRAM

 Fall Apart Boiled Ham

-- 5 - 8 Cloves of Garlic smashed
+- 5 - 8 cloves garlic smashed but not peeled

-Pull the Ham out of the pot, pull it apart, cut the fat off and slice or pull it into pieces.
+Pull the Ham out of the pot, pull it apart, cut the fat and skin off and slice or pull it into pieces.